Prevent Missing Receipts in Expensify

 - 4. Fix 2: Use the Expensify Card for card-present spend

-- 5. Fix 3: Verify every email you receive receipts on
+- 5. Fix 3: Verify each receipt-sending email address

 - 6. Fix 4: Automate inbox capture for email receipts